monktastic/no-more-contempt/index.md

 Mocking our political enemies is "innocent" fun, because we get to see bad people get hurt.
 This enjoyment is quite independent of whether our behavior somehow makes a positive difference in the world — though, of course, we must _tell_ ourselves that it does.
 Our "victim" cannot be fixed, so they must be punished — and what more humane way than to subtly communicate, through our eyes and voice, how worthless they are?
 That is how it usually starts, but rarely how it ends.

-The feeling can also be more subtle, as when we are suspicious and uncharitable toward a dialogue partner; and brief, as when we mutter "idiot" under our breath at a bad driver.
-But if left unchecked, this attitude becomes self-reinforcing.
-And when _billions_ of us do that, well... take a look around.
+The feeling can also be more subtle, as when we are dismissive or uncharitable toward a dialogue partner; and brief, as when we mutter "idiot" under our breath at a bad driver.
+But if we let it fester, this attitude can wreak far more havoc than we realize...

 ---